 During my time in Romania, I was surprised by how many women in Bucharest did not believe I was American.
 I’m a short and stocky woman and at the time my hair was black and cropped short.
 Being from California where no one looks like the person next to them, I never thought about places I might blend in.
-So I was delighted by their insistence that I was Romanian.
-I would walk into a shop or sit down at a restaurant and the would speak to me in Romanian.
+So, I was delighted by their insistence that I was Romanian.
+I would walk into a shop or sit down at a restaurant and more than a few locals would speak to me in Romanian.
 I would awkwardly scramble to ask them if they spoke English, because I can’t speak a lick of Romanian.
 They would laugh at this for they were all kind women, some of the kindest I’ve met.

-Many spoke beautiful English and carried out long conversations with me, asking me questions and teaching me all sorts of things.
+Many spoke beautiful English and carried out long conversations with me, asking me questions and teaching me all sorts of fun tidbits about Romanian culture.
 They would ask if I was from Romanian decent, visiting family or tracing my heritage.

 Before I visit a new country, I like to perform a little research about the history and culture there.
 In the months before my trip, my research of Romania had led me to fall in love with a traditional blouse called the ie (pronounced ee-eh).
 The symbolism and history of this style of dress resonated with me.
 I shared my admiration of their beauty with one of the women I was conversing with in a shop.
 Her smile in response was so large and genuine; and she took my hand and lead me to an embroidery station at the back of the shop.

 She pulled an ei out and handed it to me, “Do you feel the fabric?
 It’s handmade.”

-I ran the translucent white material through my fingers, admiring it.
+I ran the translucent linen through my fingers, admiring it.
 It was coarse yet soft, light and breathable.

 “Let me show you how to tell.”
-She flipped the sleeve inside out, showing me the seem of the cuff, “See how the edge is jagged?
-That it is because it was made with one of those,” she pointed across the shop to a weaving loom.
+She flipped the sleeve inside out, showing me the seam of the cuff, “See how the edge is jagged?
+That it is because it was made with one of those,” she pointed to a loom.